forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 #### Item URL
 The `data-item-url` attribute needs to point to a place where the Snipcart product data is rendered.
 Since we have each product on its own page, this is just the URL to the current product.

-The reason the URL is so important is because we are just inserting the product price in the HTML.
-Anyone could edit the document to change the price, and thus pay whatever they want for a product.
-Snipcart thwarts this by making a separate request to the item URL to verify the product's price.
+The item URL is very important: since we are just inserting the product price in the HTML, anyone could edit the document to change the price, and thus pay whatever they want for a product.
+Snipcart thwarts this by making their own request to the item URL to verify the product's price.

 ### Adding Custom Product Options
 You may wish to for some of your products to be customizable, or to have different options.
 Snipcart provides a simple interface for configuring these via its [custom fields data attributes](https://docs.snipcart.com/configuration/custom-fields).